Rahulshinde5/Machine-Learning-NYC-Taxi-Trip-Time-Prediction/README.md

 - Inspiration from similar projects and online tutorials.

 ## Contact Information
-For any questions or feedback, feel free to contact me at [your_email@example.com](mailto:rahulshinde8605746446@gmail.com).
+For any questions or feedback, feel free to contact me at [Mail](mailto:rahulshinde8605746446@gmail.com). and [Linkedin](https://www.linkedin.com/in/rahul-shinde5/).

 ## License
 This project is licensed under the [MIT License](LICENSE).